varocketry/guitar-mastery-hub/public/lessons/lesson_033_major_scale_formula.md

 Master it, and everything else becomes logical.

-**See you in Lesson 34 - where we organize these scales with key signatures!** ðŸŽ¸
+**See you in Lesson 34 - where we organize these scales with key signatures!** 🎸

 ---

-## ðŸ“ TRACK YOUR PRACTICE
+## 📝 TRACK YOUR PRACTICE

 **Ready to log your practice session?**